Texans never trail while handing Cowboys 5th straight loss, 34-10

 Earlier, the Cowboys appeared to have pulled within a touchdown on a 64-yard field goal from Brandon Aubrey, but Barnett was penalized for slapping Terence Steele on the rush.

-Dallas erased the points by taking the penalty, but Rush’s fourth-down pass from the Houston 8-yard line was incomplete.
+Dallas erased the points by taking the penalty, but Rush’s fourth-down pass from the Houston 8-yard line was incomplete on the only good scoring chance of the second half for the the Cowboys.

+“The defense played with elite energy,” Ryans said.
+“One big play that we gave up.
+Like to have that one back, but overall I think our guys played really well.”

-Texans receiver Nico Collins returned after missing five games with a hamstring injury and took a screen pass 77 yards to the end zone the first time he touched the ball, only to have it called back because of an ineligible receiver downfield.
+Texans receiver Nico Collins returned after missing five games with a hamstring injury and took a screen pass 77 yards to the end zone the first time he touched the ball on the first play of the game, only to have it called back because of an ineligible receiver downfield.

 That possession ended with a touchdown anyway on Mixon’s 45-yard sprint up the middle, and he ran wide for a 1-yard score and 14-0 lead.
 Mixon had 109 yards rushing and set up a field goal with a 37-yard catch-and-run on a screen.